MerimJ/From-Data-to-Diagnosis-Practical-AI-in-Hematology/README.md

 ## 🤝 Acknowledgements

 - Faculty of Health Studies, University of Sarajevo
+- Faculty of Electrical Engineering, University of Sarajevo
 - Clinical Center of the University of Sarajevo
 - OpenAI GPT-4 & RAG pipelines
 - Reviewers for scoring model output